n1trecc/Copernicus_Crawler/README.md

 **EMSR Data Crawler**

+**Credits**
+Forked from Benjamin Jordan, who created the original github post for this combined project.

 **Overview**

 This Python script automates the retrieval and downloading of EMSR (Emergency Mapping Service Rapid Mapping) data from the Copernicus Emergency Management Service.
 The script fetches disaster-related data based on user-defined queries (country, city, or disaster type) and downloads available Geographic Reference (GRA) products.